Is your Life Insurance policy subject to inheritance tax?

 • Current tax rate: The standard rate is 40% on the estate value exceeding these thresholds.

-The importance of long term inheritance tax planning
+The importance of long term planning

 Like many things in life, planning is key.